anna-hope/annas-website/content/blog/starting_rc.md

 [^3]: There are definitely worse time than others, though.
 I feel very privileged that I have the ability and resources (read: enough savings) to do this now.

+[^4]: Again, I know that being able to do this is a very big privilege.

-[^4]: Also, I have a character flaw in that I often internalize things I really like as part of my identity.
+[^5]: Also, I have a character flaw in that I often internalize things I really like as part of my identity.
 I noticed this was happening with how big a fan I became of Rust, to the point that Zig just *existing* in a seemingly similar low-level, systems programming domain started to feel like it was threatening Rust's success, especially with posts like [this.](https://zackoverflow.dev/writing/unsafe-rust-vs-zig/) Learning Zig felt